adilahmed31/cs537-Discussion-su22/week-4/README.md

 1. If it is a timer interrupt `case T_IRQ0 + IRQ_TIMER`: the global variable `ticks` gets incremented
 2. If it is a timer interrupt satisfying `myproc() && myproc()->state == RUNNING && tf->trapno == T_IRQ0+IRQ_TIMER`: call `yield()`, which then relinquish CPU and gets into scheduler

+The code then resumes execution as if it just returned from swtch.